-Hufvudstaden’s potential to inﬂuence proﬁts in current operations in the short term is limited.
-Revenue is governed by relatively long leases – normally three to ﬁve years –and operating costs are difﬁcult to change in the short term without sacriﬁcing service and quality.
-Hufvudstaden’s proﬁtability and operations are affected mainly by macroeconomic factors, such as the business climate, interest rates, regional development in Stockholm and Gothenburg and political decisions.
-Good planning and clear strategies are vital if a property company is to handle opportunities and risks successfully.
-The Company has identiﬁed material risks and uncertainty factors as described below.
+Our value-governed corporate culture means that we identify operating opportunities and risks and we continually assess the Company’s financial risks.
+Hufvudstaden’s potential to influence profits in current operations in the short term is limited.
+Revenue is governed by relatively long leases – normally three to five years – and operating costs are difficult to change in the short term without sacrificing service and quality.
+Hufvudstaden’s profitability and operations are affected mainly by macroeconomic factors, such as the business climate, interest rates, regional development in Stockholm and Gothenburg, and political decisions.
+Long-term planning and clear strategies are vital if a property company is to handle opportunities and risks successfully.
+The Company has identified material risks and uncertainty factors as described below.

 Property tax increases constitute a risk although this risk is limited as a significant proportion of the property tax is passed on to Hufvudstaden’s tenants.

-In the event of a slowdown in the economy, the risk of an increase in vacant space is greater for Hufvudstaden’s ofﬁce premises than for retail premises.
-There should always be some vacant space in order to offer the customers potential for expansion, to permit redevelopment to take place, and to test the market’s willingness to accept higher rent levels.
+In the event of a slowdown in the economy, the risk of an increase in vacant space is greater.
+There should always be some vacant office space in order to offer the customers potential for expansion, to permit redevelopment to take place, and to test the market’s willingness to accept higher rent levels.

-Hufvudstaden is working actively to optimize the properties’ energy use and in doing so reduce the operating costs.
-Electricty procurement takes place regularly through forward agreements to reduce sensitivity to ﬂuctuations in energy prices.
+Hufvudstaden is working actively to optimize the properties’ energy use and doing so reduce operating costs.
+Electricity procurement takes place regularly through forward agreements to reduce sensitivity to fluctuations in energy prices.
 Hufvudstaden’s property holdings are well maintained.
-The Company is very focused in the way it works with follow-up and control of costs in each individual property, thus reducing the risk of unforeseen cost increases.
+The Company is focused firmly on the way it works with follow-up and control of costs in each individual property, thus reducing the risk of unforeseen cost increases.

-The effects on pre-tax proﬁt on a full year basis, excluding changes in value, in the event of changes in a number of factors are reported below.
-The reported impact on proﬁt in conjunction with changes in the rent level, vacancy level, operating and maintenance costs, property tax and interest expense, refer to the effects that had occured, calculated using current information at the end of the financial year.
-The reported effects on proﬁt should only be seen as an indication and do not include any effect resulting from compensatory measures that could be taken by the Executive Management.
+The effects on pre-tax profit on a fullyear basis – excluding changes in value – in the event of changes in a number of factors are reported in the table below.
+The reported impact on profit in conjunction with changes in the rent level, vacancy level, operating and maintenance costs, property tax, and interest rates, refers to the effects that would have occurred, calculated using current information at the end of the financial year.
+The reported effects on profit should only be seen as an indication and do not include any effect resulting from compensatory measures that could be taken by the Executive Management.

 Impact on profit,